State faces shortage of CDL drivers

-A commercial driver's license is a driver's license required to operate large, heavy, or placarded hazardous material vehicles for commercial purposes in the United States.
+A commercial driver’s license, or CDL, is a driver’s license required to operate large, heavy or placarded hazardous material vehicles for commercial purposes in the United States.

 The shortage of qualified drivers was so severe that Bellavance Trucking in Barre, a major carrier for the granite industry, started its own school, RPR Driving School, last June.